 One winter morning I————————————————————–out of his reach.

 The author saw that Saheb was also wearing tennis white shoes with an extra hole in them.
 His shoes were looking weird on his dirty shirt and shorts.
-He noticed the author watching the shoes and said that someone gave those shoes to him explaining the situation to the author about how did he get the shoes.
-The author was sure that the shoes belongs to a rich kid who refused to wear these shoes because there is a hole in this shoe but the hole does not mean anything to Saheb as he never had the shoes.
-The author explains that the person who does not have shoes of any kind will be grateful to have shoes of any kind, torn shoes, shoe with a hole, mismatched shoes nothing matters for this boy.
-But the sport he was watching is surely not his area and the author explains it to be out of his reach.
+He noticed the author watching the shoes and said that someone gave those shoes to him, explaining the situation to the author about how did he get the shoes.
+The author was sure that the shoes belong to a rich kid who refused to wear these shoes because there is a hole in these shoes, but the hole does not mean anything to Saheb as he never had the shoes.
+The author explains that the person who does not have shoes of any kind will be grateful to have shoes of any kind, torn shoes, shoes with a hole, mismatched shoes, nothing matters for this boy.
+But the sport he was watching is surely not his area, and the author explains it to be out of his reach.
 In those times and even today, tennis is a rich men sport.
 People from wealthy families play tennis to reduce fat from their bodies.

 This morning Saheb ———————————————————————his own master!